oxfordbds/oxfordbds.github.io/roadmaps.md

 5. Drop Barclays
 6. Rebuild and Reinvest

 We share these demands with the student-led [Oxford Action for Palestine (OA4P) Solidarity Encampment](https://linktr.ee/oxact4pal).
-More information and motiviation for these demands can be found here: **[Oxford BDS Demands: A Primer](https://oxfordbds.github.io/data/primer.pdf)**.
+More information and motiviation for these demands can be found here - **[Oxford BDS Demands: A Primer](https://oxfordbds.github.io/data/primer.pdf)**.

 </details>
 </div>